-Research and writing by Amber Shackelford, 2019 Paul Gerhardt Jr. Intern.
+Research and writing by Amber Shackelford, 2019 Gerhardt intern.
 1000 Friends thanks the Gerhardt family for generously funding this annual internship program.
-We extend our thanks to the Oregon Department of Agriculture Land Use & Water Planning Coordinator Jim Johnson, Oregon Department of Land Conservation and Development Farm & Forest Lands Specialist Tim Murphy, and all of the numerous farmers, ranchers, land use advocates and professionals that contributed to this project.
+We extend our thanks to the Oregon Department of Agriculture Land Use & Water Planning Coordinator Jim Johnson, Oregon Department of Land Conservation and Development Farm & Forest Lands Specialist Tim Murphy, and all of the numerous farmers, ranchers, land use advocates and professionals who contributed to this project.